bo4e/BO4E-python/README.rst

 ================
 * Check with tox all tests and lintings: `tox`
 * Check with tox if the packaging works fine: `tox -e test_packaging`
-* Merge all your changes you would like to have in the release into the master branch (`open new PR develop→master`_)
+* Merge all your changes you would like to have in the release into the master branch
 * Check that all Github actions for tests and linting do pass (should be automatically enforced for PRs against master)
 * Go to `BO4E-python`_ and click on "`Draft a new release`_" in the right sidebar
 * Write in the *Tag version* field and in the *Release title* your new version, i.e. `v0.0.6`
 * Add a describtion to the release
 * Publish the release

-There is a github action which gets triggered by a release event.
+There is a Github Action which gets triggered by a release event.
 It will run all default tests with tox.
 If they pass, it will take the tag title to replace the version information in the *setup.cfg* file.
 After checking the package with `twine check` it will finally upload the new package release.